geometra-org/pyhunters/.github/pull_request_template.md

 Examples:
 * yum!:
-  * Adds a new "timestamp" field to the "trace" object schema, allowing easier filtering and sorting of traces
+  * Adds a new "timestamp" field to the "targets" object schema, allowing easier filtering and sorting of targets
 * yuck!:
-  * Changes the 'trace' object schema
+  * Changes the 'target' object schema

 ## Included Change(s)
 - [ ] new feature (non-breaking, added functionality)